 - The restaurant “Al Giardinetto da Severino” is located in the “sestiere di Castello”, just a few minutes far from San Marco Square.
 This restaurant offers typical Venetian dishes such as “sarde in saor”, “seppie alla veneziana” (cuttlefish with polenta), “gransegola alla veneziana” (crab with lemon), “canoce” (mantis shrimps), “falpoti lessi” (octopus boiled) and other delicacies.

 - The wine shop “Enoteca al Volto” is located in the “sestiere di San Marco”, at the end of “Calle Cavalli”.
 Dishes are simple and natural: everyone prepared according to the season and the raw materials purchased at the Rialto’s market.
 The speciality of the restaurant is fish, always fresh: “bigoli in salsa” (pasta with anchovies), “spaghetti al nero di seppia” (spaghetti with squid ink) and “tris i baccalà con polenta” (salt cod with polenta).

-- For lovers of vegan cuisine of for those who want to eat vegan in Venice, we refer to our post that gives you all the information.
+- For lovers of vegan cuisine of for those who want to eat vegan in Venice, there is a lot of restaurants for you in Venice!

 Venice and the islands

 Near Venice there are a lot of smaller islands.
 The most characteristic ones and that are worth visiting are Murano, Burano, Torcello and Lido di Venezia.
 First of all, you should check up the ACTV website about lines, timetables, tickets and other information:

 Not so far from Venice, easily reachable by public transport, stand an island also known as “Isola dei fuochi” (literal meaning “the island of fires”).
 Murano is famous for the art of master glass-worker.
 With their experience, passed down through generations, the masters are able to work the glass in order to transform it into unique and inimitable items or works of art.
 Do not miss it!

 Burano is a small island, full of alternatives, history and characteristic attractions.
 Here you will see the colourful houses, typical products such as “merletti” and “pizzi” (two types of laces) and a hanging bell tower.